kingsley1989/kingsley1989.github.io/index.md

 news: |
-  - **I am currently recuriting 1-2 strong self-motivated students to join my team as PhD students.
-The main research will focus on scalable training algorithms for the optimal decision tree and clustering problems.
-If you are interested, feel free to send me your CV.**
+  - 🌟**I am currently recuriting 1-2 strong self-motivated students to join my team as PhD students.
+The main research will focus on scalable training algorithms for the optimal decision tree and clustering problems. *If you are interested, feel free to send me your CV.***
   - *2023.04*: I will be joining Department of Industrial and Management Systems Engineering (IMSE) at University of South Florida as an Assistant Professor in Fall 2023.
   - *2022.12*: 🎉🎉Two papers are accepted by NeurIPS 2022!
   - *2022.07*: One paper is accepted by ICML 2022!